A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Introduction

+\Ac{SFQ} digital electronics are natively compatible with cryogenic temperatures, recent works~\cite{Holmes_2020, Ueno_2021, Ueno_2022a} propose \ac{SFQ}-based architectures for decoding using various heuristic approximations to graph-matching algorithms~\cite{ Delfosse_2021, Wu_2022, Chamberland_2020}, while~\cite{Ueno_2022a} proposes a binarized \ac{SFQ}-based neural decoders.
+Those systems are highly complex and consume a lot of energy, casting doubts on the ability to fabricate them reliably and on their potential benefits.
+The main challenge in building scalable cryogenic fault-tolerant decoders is the need for high-density cryogenic memory blocks for storing at least two types of information:

-\item The `syndrome' history (the input data): Since fault-tolerant error correction requires processing of multiple rounds of imperfect measurements (typically as a graph-based algorithm on a 3-dimensional lattice), the behaviour of the decoding algorithm depends on historical values of the syndrome bits and therefore some type of memory must store and recall this information.
+\begin{enumerate}[label=(\alph*)] \item The program data: Even the simplest decoding heuristics require complex computations that rely on large look-up tables to store the logic and execute the algorithmic steps of the decoder~\cite{Das_2022, Liyanage_2024}. \item The input data: Fault-tolerant error correction requires processing multiple rounds of imperfect stabilizer measurements (typically as a graph-based algorithm on a 3-dimensional lattice) at once.
+Moverover, current decoding logic depends on historical progression of the algorithm~\cite{Tan_2023, Skoric_2023, Bombin_2023}.
+Therefore, some type of memory must store and recall a historical state of computation. \end{enumerate}